Unmissable! Boat Elevator in Scotland

 The complete pre-assembly of the 1,200 tons of steel, fitting the pieces with a margin of error of just 10mm ensuring the perfect final fit.

-in the summer of 2001, the structure was dismantled and transported in 35 trucks to Falkirk, where the final assembly on the floor was carried out, das 5 large sections later hoisted with a crane to be placed in their final position.
+in the summer of 2001, the structure was dismantled and transported in 35 trucks to Falkirk, where the final assembly on the floor was carried out, the 5 large sections later hoisted with a crane to be placed in their final position.

 the gondola, with a total of 800 tons (adding self weight + Water + barco), imposes immense stresses on the structure as it moves around the central spine.
 Normal steel welds would be susceptible to fatigue induced by this stress., so to make the structure more robust, the steel sections were given bolted joints. were used more than 15.000 screws.